moonbit-community/moonbit-scheme-r6rs/refactoring-skills.md

 }
 ```

+## Slice-by-sentinel extraction
+- When a match block is contiguous, use sentinel primitives to slice the block into a new file.
+- Good sentinels are the first/next primitive labels like `Primitive::RecordP` and `Primitive::MakeEqHashtable`.

 ## Division-based counters
 - Replace `while n > 0` loops with a functional `for` that carries `(n, count)` state.